bazelbuild/bazel/README.md

   * The rule reference documentation is in the [build encyclopedia](http://bazel.io/docs/be/overview.html)
   * How to [use the query command](http://bazel.io/docs/query.html)
   * How to [extend Bazel](http://bazel.io/docs/skylark/index.html)
-  * The test environment is described in the [test encyclopedia](http://bazel.io/docs/test-encyclopedia.html)
+  * The test environment is described on the page [writing tests](http://bazel.io/docs/test-encyclopedia.html)

 ## About the Bazel project: